Wako Jurin Park

 Asaka City Museum

-The water used for stopping wildfire was diverted from the Tamagawa Aqueduct (Tokyo, Kodaira City) in 1655 as drinking water for the pioneers of the plateau at the order of Kawagoe’s daimyō, Matsudaira Nobutsuna.
-Today, there is a promenade set up around the city water and is made into a valued street where one can enjoy nature and relax.
-With the total length being about 24 km, it also nourishes the rice paddies of Shiki City, Muneoka.
+The Nobidome Yosui irrigation canal was diverted from the Tamagawa Aqueduct (Tokyo, Kodaira City) in 1655 to use as drinking water by the pioneers of the plateau, by order of Kawagoe’s daimyō, Matsudaira Nobutsuna, to his vassal, Yasumatsu Kinemon.
+Today, a promenade set up around the canal transforms this road into a valued spot for nature and relaxation.
+It has a total length of about 24 km, and also nourishes the rice paddies of Shiki City, Muneoka.

 Saiko Dōman Green Park